-- 1. With very few exceptions, you may only seek special leave from a judgment of the Full Court of either the Court of Appeal or Court of Criminal Appeal of a State or Territory Supreme Court. - 2.
+- 1. With very few exceptions, you may only seek special leave from the judgments of: - a) the Full Court of the Federal Court of Australia; - b) the Full Court or the Court of Appeal of a State or Territory Supreme Court; - c) the Full Court of the Federal Circuit and Family Court of Australia Division 1; and - d) a single judge of the Federal Court of Australia or the Federal Circuit and Family Court of Australia Division 1 (in limited circumstances). - 2.
 The High Court is not an appellate court in the ordinary sense.
-In granting special leave Section 35A of the Judiciary Act 1903 (Cth) states: - "...the High Court may have regard to any matters that it considers relevant but shall have regard to: - (a) whether the proceedings in which the judgment to which the application relates was pronounced involve a question of law: - (i) that is of public importance, whether because of its general application or otherwise; or - (ii) in respect of which a decision of the High Court, as the final appellate court, is required to resolve differences of opinion between different courts, or within the one court, as to the state of the law; and - (b) whether the interests of the administration of justice, either generally or in the particular case, require consideration by the High Court of the judgment to which the application relates." - 3.
+In granting special leave, Section 35A of the Judiciary Act 1903 (Cth) states: - "...the High Court may have regard to any matters that it considers relevant but shall have regard to: - (a) whether the proceedings in which the judgment to which the application relates was pronounced involve a question of law: - (i) that is of public importance, whether because of its general application or otherwise; or - (ii) in respect of which a decision of the High Court, as the final appellate court, is required to resolve differences of opinion between different courts, or within the one court, as to the state of the law; and - (b) whether the interests of the administration of justice, either generally or in the particular case, require consideration by the High Court of the judgment to which the application relates." - 3.
 Understanding Part 41 of the High Court Rules 2004 ("the Rules") will assist you greatly in making your application for special leave.
 You can access the Rules, including Part 41, from the High Court's website on www.hcourt.gov.au.